Dirk Gently's Holistic Detective Agency: Plot summary

-The novel opens on a hellish landscape, void of almost all life.
+The novel opens on a hellish landscape, devoid of almost all life.
 Its sole feature is a tower-like object, which suddenly explodes.

-The narrative then moves forward in time four billion years and switches to the perspective of an Electric Monk – a device resembling a human being and created for the purpose of believing things.
-This particular Monk, however, is faulty, and his alien creators have therefore abandoned him in a desert.
-A door appears on a rock face, and the Monk goes through it.
+The narrative then moves forward in time four billion years and switches to the perspective of an Electric Monk — a device resembling a human being and created for the purpose of believing things.
+This particular Monk, however, is faulty, and its alien creators have thus abandoned it in a desert.
+A door appears on a rock face, and the Monk walks through it.

-The computer programmer Richard MacDuff and his former tutor, Urban “Reg” Chronotis, attend a formal dinner at Cambridge University, where they listen to a reading of Coleridge's Kubla Khan; the narration makes reference to the poem's "second, and altogether stranger part" (this part of the poem does not exist in the real world).
+The computer programmer Richard MacDuff and his former tutor, Urban “Reg” Chronotis, attend a formal dinner at University of Cambridge, where they listen to a reading of Coleridge's Kubla Khan; the narration makes reference to the poem's "second, and altogether stranger part" (this part of the poem does not exist in the real world).
 After dinner, Richard remembers that he meant to bring his girlfriend Susan Way, who is also the sister of his boss Gordon, but completely forgot.

-Meanwhile, Gordon is driving to his country house and, as is his habit, leaving a long message on Susan’s answering machine.
+Meanwhile, Gordon is driving to his country house and, as is his habit, leaving a long message on Susan's answering machine.
 When he stops to close the boot of his car, he is killed by a shadowy figure wielding one of Gordon's own hunting guns.
-Gordon, now a ghost, attempts to manipulate objects around him but accomplishes nothing other than accidentally terminating the call to Susan.
+Gordon, now a ghost, attempts to manipulate objects around him, but accomplishes nothing other than accidentally terminating the call to Susan.

-It is revealed that after going through the door, the Monk found himself in Reg's flat.
-Whilst wandering the college grounds, the Monk encountered a porter who told him to "shoot off".
+It is revealed that after going through the door, the Monk found itself in Reg's flat.
+Whilst wandering the college grounds, the Monk encountered a porter who told it to "shoot off".
 The Monk hid in the boot of Gordon's car when Gordon stopped for fuel.
-Not understanding Gordon's "reaction" to being shot – i.e., dying – the Monk leaves the scene of the crime and is eventually picked up by the police.
+Not understanding Gordon's "reaction" to being shot, i.e., dying, the Monk leaves the scene of the crime and is eventually picked up by the police.